Close Banner

 Overview of the Universal Studios Hollywood Attraction Assistance Pass - Guest meeting Poppy carries water bottle for cooling off

-Pack a small bag or backpack full of items you know your child enjoys and finds soothing, but leave any item that cannot be replaced if lost at home.
+Pack a small bag or backpack full of items you know your child enjoys and finds soothing.
+But leave any item that cannot be replaced if lost at home.
 Even if you do not normally use a stroller, consider renting one designed for older kids with special needs.
-Not only do these roomy vehicles hold all your gear, most have hoods that can shelter the entire seating space, creating a safe sensory zone wherever you go.
+Not only do these roomy vehicles hold all your gear, but most have hoods that can shelter the entire seating space, creating a safe sensory zone wherever you go.

 Overview of the Universal Studios Hollywood Attraction Assistance Pass - Service Animal Relief Area